teedmaker/test-php-executable/README.md

 ### Test PHP Executable

-Test creating a cli php interface.
+Creating a CLI PHP INTERFACE.

-To run this, clone or download this repository, then open the directory in terminal and run these commands:
+To run this project just clone or download, then open the directory in terminal and run these commands:

 ````
 # download this project (https://github.com/teedmaker/test-php-executable/archive/master.zip)